amcalv/amcalvo/content/home/collaborators.md

   overlay_color = "#555"  # An HTML color value.
   overlay_img = ""  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.
+  font_size = "8"

 [[item]]
   title = "Right"
-  content = "I am right aligned :smile:" align = "right"
+  content = "I am always happy to collaborate and work on new challenges" align = "right"

   overlay_color = "#333"  # An HTML color value.